benkeser/slapnap/slapnap_documentation.md

 This command pulls the image from [DockerHub](https://hub.docker.com/).
 Once the image has been downloaded, we are ready to learn about how to execute `slapnap` jobs.
 The next section contains information on the source data used by `slapnap`.
 Users familiar with the CATNAP data may wish to skip directly to Section \@ref(sec:opts).

-# CATNAP Database {#sec:catnap}
+# CATNAP {#sec:catnap}

 The [CATNAP database](https://www.hiv.lanl.gov/components/sequence/HIV/neutralization/index.html) is a web server hosted by Los Alamos National Laboratory [@yoon2015catnap].
 The database integrates antibody neutralization and HIV-1 sequence data from published studies.
 Neutralization is measured in terms of half maximal inhibitory concentration (IC$_{50}$) and 80\% inhibitory concentration (IC$_{80}$).
 These measures of neutralization against HIV envelope pseudoviruses are available for many broadly neutralizing antibodies (bNAbs) and for some combination bNAbs.
 Also available on each pseudovirus are amino acid (AA) sequence features for the gp160 protein.
 These are detailed in Section \@ref(sec:data).

 During each build of the `slapnap` container, all raw data are downloaded from CATNAP.
-At run time, the relevant data are selected and processed into a format that is amenable for predictive machine learning analyses.
+At run time, pseudovirus features are derived and measured sensitivity outcomes are derived from the raw CATNAP database files and merged into a `.csv` file that is used in subsequent predictive analyses.

 The CATNAP data are updated periodically.
-To check the date the raw data were pulled from CATNAP to `slapnap`, you can check the date of the `latest` build [here](https://hub.docker.com/repository/registry-1.docker.io/slapnap/slapnap/tags?page=1).
+The data are downloaded into the `slapnap` container at every build.
+The most recent build occurred on June 01, 2020.

 # Running `slapnap` {#sec:runningcontainer}